pelorat/qbdaemon/README.md

 * `unpack` and `check` controls how many background threads are assigned to each task.
 The `check` task is a quick task that scans completed torrents for archives, and it also sets the file permissions.
 The `unpack` task handles unpacking and does the heavy lifting.
 A value of `1` will run unpacking jobs sequentially which is most likely what you want in order to avoid disk trashing.

 * `categories` configures the category keywords used from the qBittorrent web UI for communicating with qbDaemon.
+The qbDaemon process will attempt to register these categories with qBittorrent automatically when it starts up.

 Usage
 -----